 - Infectious diseases (such as heart worm disease or bacterial heart infections)

-- Improve and maintain quality of life
+- Improvement and maintenance of quality of life

-- Assess for the risk of anesthesia
+- Assessments for the risk of anesthesia

 Minimally Invasive and Interventional Procedures

 Certain congenital heart defects can be corrected or improved by interventional procedures, including patent ductus arteriosus (ductal occlusion), congenital pulmonic stenosis (balloon valvuloplasty), and others.